Kingdutch/revolt-playground/README.md

 `src/Demo/<demoname>` directories.
 Code that is expected to land in Drupal core and is needed in more than one demo can be found in the `Drupal` directory.

+### BigPipe
+The `playground:demo:big-pipe` shows how to perform a bunch of tasks of varying length and then do something with the output of each of the tasks as it becomes available.

 ### Bootstrap
 The bootstrap demo shows how the start of a webserver request's `index.php` (and similarly how command line applications like Drush) will need to be adjusted to ensure that asynchronous processes can properly finish.

-It contains the `demo:bootstrap:no-loop` command which shows how some async tasks are not completed because the process exits too quickly.
-The `demo:bootstrap:with-loop` command shows how adding `EventLoop::run()` at the end of the request ensures that ongoing async tasks can finish.
+It contains the `playground:demo:bootstrap:no-loop` command which shows how some async tasks are not  completed because the process exits too quickly.
+The `playground:demo:bootstrap:with-loop` command shows how adding `EventLoop::run()` at the end of the request ensures that ongoing async tasks can finish.

 ### Suspension Order
-The `demo:suspension-order` exists to show that the usage of `getSuspension` might be slightly counter-intuitive and that it can not be used to guarantee ordering of handling the results of tasks.
+The `playground:demo:suspension-order` exists to show that the usage of `getSuspension` might be slightly counter-intuitive and that it can not be used to guarantee ordering of handling the results of tasks.

 To ensure results are handled in a specific order, higher-level primitives must be created.
 Amp's concurrent function is one such example but [similar behaviour can easily be added to